Are you Thinking About Joining a Startup? Some Tips to Consider

 I left the company shortly thereafter and the CEO, who had a very close and personal relationship with our Chairman and lead VC Investor, was summarily fired.

-Company culture assessment is an important criteria for assessing whether to join a company of any size.
+A company culture assessment is an important criterion for assessing whether to join a company of any size.
 It is especially important at an early stage when the culture is still being shaped.

 Rodney Smith co-leads the Start-ups, Rapid Growth Companies, and pre-IPO Practice Group and brings to his early-stage company clients an extensive background in the technology industry, with notable manufacturing companies such as Hewlett-Packard, Zilog, and Sun Microsystems, as well as work with software, media, and SaaS start-up firms from global locations.
 Rodney has led a team of senior executives in changing a multi-billion dollar software firm from a perpetual licensing software company to a combination of perpetual and SaaS deployment and financing firms.